-Every industry has its fair share of jargon.
-Any time you listen to an expert speaker, acronyms and abbreviations litter their language.
-While most of us don’t need to understand discipline-specific terminology outside of our own profession, medical vocabulary is a notable exception.
+While most of us don’t need to understand discipline-specific jargon outside of our own profession, medical terminology is a notable exception.
 We all need to know what’s going on with our health.

 Breaking down common medical terminology